StevenBlack/vocab/million-dollar-words.md

 ### postpositive
 A word that is always used after another.
-For ex- ample, manque (see manque) never stands alone, instead we say "artist manque."
+For example, manque (see manque) never stands alone, instead we say "artist manque."

 ### postprandial